GoogleCloudPlatform/bank-of-anthos/extras/cloudsql/README.md

 This directory contains instructions and Kubernetes manifests for overriding the default in-cluster PostgreSQL databases (`accountsdb` + `ledgerdb`) with Google Cloud SQL.

+For a multicluster/multi-region setup, see [this doc](multi-region.md) for instructions.

 ![diagram](arch.png)

 ## How it works